Break Through B2B Marketing – Beyond R&R (Relationships and Referrals)

 If you are looking to break out of the pack and bring some consistency to your B2B sales and marketing initiatives, you will need to move beyond B2B.
 Easy to say… Not so easy to successfully implement.

 The strategy we see most companies take when they realize they need to move beyond R&R is to go buy some AdWords.
 In many cases, the belief is, “all we need is more leads”.
 In most cases this strategy lasts a few months, the organization doesn’t bring in new sales, and the take-away is “we cannot afford digital marketing – we need to go back to R&R”.

 - Set and Forget – Over 40% of Adwords buyers embrace a “set and forget” strategy.
 They set up a few keywords, several ads and turn on the campaign – If this is your strategy, save your money.
 The only ROI will be from your pocket to Google’s bank account.

 - Hi, Let’s Date – You’d be amazed at how many companies think buying Adwords will drive traffic to their site and the user will respond on their first visit (hint: this doesn’t happen)

-- Don’t Forget Sales – We sure hear a lot of people that want to help with B2B marketing with the belief that the job is done when traffic comes to the site or a retargeting cookie is placed – not the case.
+- Don’t Forget Sales – We hear from many people that need help with B2B marketing with the belief that the job is done when traffic comes to the site or a retargeting cookie is placed – not the case.
 Making sure the sales and marketing team are absolutely aligned is the ONLY way a full-funnel strategy works (we’ll go into detail how this is done)

 You would be amazed at how often this happens.
 However, there is a difference between companies that retreat back to R&R and ones that break through as industry leaders.
 The true leaders understand they NEED TO WIN scale to be industry leaders and they look for solution to win at the B2B sales and marketing game (notice I didn’t just say B2B marketing).